superMsp10/Arkarus/README.md

 # Arkarus
-Augmented reality tower defense game.
+Augmented reality bow and arrow game.
-Being developed for Android using Unity3D and Google ARCore.
+Developed for Android using Unity3D and Google ARCore.
+The bow and arrow make a magical comeback in the scuffle against overly attached ghosts.